 A buckle may not seem like a big deal, but kids that get pinched while trying to fasten a helmet are hesitant to wear them, often leading to unwanted battles with parents.
 To prevent pinching, several different companies have developed “pinch-free” buckles.

 Standard non-pinch buckles consist of a plastic guard underneath the buckle.
-More advanced systems include the magnetic Fidlock® buckles found on Lazer, Nutcase and Melon helmets as well as Uvex‘s unique ratcheting buckle.
+More advanced systems include the magnetic Fidlock® buckles found on helmets like Nutcase and Thousand, as well as Uvex‘s unique ratcheting buckle.

 Built-in visors are common on pre-school helmets as they provide much-needed protection to the face in the event of a face plant.
 Helmets for youth generally have snap-on visors that are merely for looks and/or limited sun protection.